 The Independent Contractor Issue

-As per the Industrial Commission, employers do not absolve themselves of their obligation to provide workers’ compensation to their employees by simply designating them as independent contractors.
+Per the NCIC, employers do not absolve themselves of their obligation to provide workers’ compensation to their employees by simply designating them as independent contractors.

 - Whether the worker or workers are engaged in independent work of their own